MSI17819/Streamlit-Football-Table-App/README.md

 In the future project can be improved by:

--  adding more information about match players and teams stats
+- adding more information on player and team statistics
-- adding different vizualisation for league and players
+- adding different visuals for the league and players

 ## Acknowledgements

 ## Contact

-Created by _[123michal86@gmail.com](mailto:123michal86@gmail.com)_ - feel free to contact me!
+Created by [123michal86@gmail.com](mailto:123michal86@gmail.com)_ - feel free to contact me!